NgileahObservatory/Patched-497/README.md

 The code should generally be thought of as highly experimental.
 The only test systems available to the developer (me) are a circa 2007 12" LX90 LNT, and a similarly aged ETX 125.

-## ASCOM Telescope Interface.

-The ASCOM.LX90.Telescope driver exposes the <a href="http://www.ascom-standards.org/Help/Platform/html/T_ASCOM_DeviceInterface_ITelescopeV3.htm" target="browser">ASCOM ITelescopeV3 interface.</a>

 ## Software Architecture.

 The driver is implemented as a GoF State Pattern.
 State transition diagrams are provided in the docs/ directory.

+### ASCOM Telescope Interface.

+The ASCOM.LX90.Telescope driver exposes the <a href="http://www.ascom-standards.org/Help/Platform/html/T_ASCOM_DeviceInterface_ITelescopeV3.htm" target="browser">ASCOM ITelescopeV3 interface.</a>

+It attempts to rigorously adhere to the expectations of this interface in terms of exceptions thrown and states that test true post calling the functions on that interface, etc.

 ### Overview.